jakep962/Resources-for-graduate-students/README.md

 ### Designing your thesis
 1. Getting a chapter finished is a great accomplishment.
 Prioritize this over other tasks that may yield short-term rewards.
 Design your chapters so that they are finishable.
 It's not glamorous to design something that is feasible, but it will get you graduated and get you a job.
 1. Here's advice on graduate school: https://dynamicecology.wordpress.com/2015/09/08/rereading-stearns-and-hueys-some-modest-advice-to-graduate-students/

-### Guiding principles
-Do meaningful work, that _you_ are proud of, and that _you_ are certain has value: editors and reviewers will often agree, but if they don't seek solice in knowing that you didn't cut corners and you put in the work.
-Good work will eventually get rewarded, but the path to those rewards can sometimes be long.

 ### Reviewing
 The BES guide to reviewing is excellent.